SegersIan/knowledge-base/communication/index.md

    * If I can take as long as I want to, no preparation at all.
 I'am ready now.
 * Knowledge is stored in the human's mind is multidimensional, hierarchical and cross linking.
 When talking or speaking, we convert that knowledge into a one dimensional stream of words.
    * That's why, when talking/writing it is important to be linear and and cross link where necessary to avoid ambiguity, certain links are not obvious to the receiver.
+* In the book about [Reasoning]() they the following remark which fits in quite nicely
+  * > First, the emphasis on communication, on the crucial importance of the **social activity of reasoning**, means that we can **scarecely afford any jargon** at all.

 ## The Iterative Thought Process
 A self defined process based on my insights on becoming a more clear thinker.